-If there are doilies everywhere and silly curtains on all the windows, younger buyers (namely Millennials) may not be able to look beyond that.
+If there are doilies everywhere and silly curtains on all the windows, younger buyers (namely Millennials and Gen Z) may not be able to look beyond that.

 In my mind, if these properties simply got a fresh coat of paint and underwent some minor tweaks, perhaps a little modern staging too, they could command the price being requested.

-Heck, even the addition of a Nest thermostat and other smart home gadgets can get otherwise disinterested buyers excited.
+Heck, even the addition of a Nest thermostat and other smart home gadgets can get otherwise disinterested buyers excited in a hurry.

 Same goes for little touches like new wall outlet plates, faucets, knobs, and other finishes that can make old fixtures look new.
-Cheap but effective.
+Cheap but very effective.

 Of course, it will all depend on your unique property and individual housing market.

-Properties in the first-time buyer category will likely remain hot, regardless of whether they’re updated or not because there will always be more eligible buyers in that category.
+Properties in the first-time home buyer category will likely remain hot, regardless of whether they’re updated or not because there will always be more eligible buyers in that category.